Joseph Stalin: Eastern Bloc

 After the war, Stalin sought to retain Soviet dominance across Eastern Europe while expanding its influence in Asia.
-Cautiously regarding the responses from the Western Allies, Stalin avoided immediately installing Communist Party governments in Eastern Europe, instead initially ensuring that Marxist-Leninists were placed in coalition ministries.
+Cautiously regarding the responses from the Western Allies, Stalin avoided immediately installing communist governments in Eastern Europe, instead initially ensuring that Marxist-Leninists were placed in coalition ministries.
 In contrast to his approach to the Baltic states, he rejected the proposal of merging the new communist states into the Soviet Union, rather recognising them as independent nation-states.
 He was faced with the problem that there were few Marxists left in Eastern Europe, with most having been killed by the Nazis.
 He demanded that war reparations be paid by Germany and its Axis allies Hungary, Romania, and the Slovak Republic.
 Aware that the countries of Eastern Europe had been pushed to socialism through invasion rather than revolution, Stalin called them "people's democracies" instead of "dictatorships of the proletariat".

 Churchill observed that an "Iron Curtain" had been drawn across Europe, separating the east from the west.
-In September 1947, a meeting of East European communist leaders established Cominform to coordinate the Communist Parties across Eastern Europe and also in France and Italy.
+In September 1947, a meeting of Eastern European communist leaders established the Cominform to coordinate communist parties across Eastern Europe and also in France and Italy.
 Stalin did not personally attend the meeting, sending Andrei Zhdanov in his place.
 Various East European communists also visited Stalin in Moscow.
 There, he offered advice on their ideas; for instance, he cautioned against the Yugoslav idea for a Balkan Federation incorporating Bulgaria and Albania.
 Stalin had a particularly strained relationship with Yugoslavian leader Josip Broz Tito due to the latter's continued calls for a Balkan federation and for Soviet aid for the communist forces in the ongoing Greek Civil War.
 In March 1948, Stalin launched an anti-Tito campaign, accusing the Yugoslav communists of adventurism and deviating from Marxist–Leninist doctrine.
 At the second Cominform conference, held in Bucharest in June 1948, East European communist leaders all denounced Tito's government, accusing them of being fascists and agents of Western capitalism.
 Stalin ordered several assassination attempts on Tito's life and even contemplated an invasion of Yugoslavia itself.